studygolang/gctt-godoc/Source/crypto/cipher/cipher.md

     <span class="comment">// bytes long and both it and the additional data must match the</span>
     <span class="comment">// value passed to Seal.</span>
     <span class="comment">//</span>
-    <span class="comment">// The ciphertext and dst may alias exactly or not at all.
+    <span class="comment">// The ciphertext and dst must overlap exactly or not at all.
 To reuse</span>
     <span class="comment">// ciphertext&#39;s storage for the decrypted output, use ciphertext[:0] as dst.</span>
     <span class="comment">//</span>
     <span class="comment">// Even if the function fails, the contents of dst, up to its capacity,</span>